liferay/liferay-frontend-projects/Report-messages.md

 }
 ```

-Though the situation would be quite strange, this is aliasing `my-project/util/random.js` twice and, because the bundler is targeting an AMD environment, it can only return one of the two alternatives (`my-project/my-random-shim.js` or `my-project/util/my-other-random-shim.js`).
+Though the situation would be quite strange, this is aliasing `my-project/util/random.js` twice and, because the bundler is targeting an AMD environment, it can only return one of the two alternatives (`my-project/my-random-shim.js` or `my-project/util/my-other-random-shim.js`) when `require('my-project/util/random`)` is issued.

 So, what the message tells you is which one will be used.